• Skip to primary navigation

 I always have a bag of Russet potatoes on hand.
 They’re an inexpensive pantry staple that’s rife with meal options.

-Making a batch of mashed potatoes doesn’t take much time at all.
+Making a batch of mashed potatoes doesn’t take much time at all, and it requires only 4 ingredients.
 But it makes the whole dinner that much cozier.

 To peel or not to peel?